cindustries/unreal-sqlite3/README.md

-# Most simple SQLite3 integration for Unreal Engine 4
+# Simple SQLite3 Source integration for Unreal Engine 4

-Based on https://github.com/Jusas/SQLite3UE4/ but with compiling SQLite3 as part of the module code, this opens up compiling it (hopefully) on all platforms without any further tuning.
+Based on [SQLite3UE4 Plugin by Jussi Saarivirta](https://github.com/Jusas/SQLite3UE4/) but with compiling SQLite3 as part of the module code, this opens up compiling it (hopefully) on all platforms without any further tuning.

-Please report any problems to the issues on this GitHub
+Please report any problems to the [issues tracker](https://github.com/cindustries/unreal-sqlite3/issues) on this GitHub

 # Usage